 While in Matsumoto, it was the wasabi farm where it was wasabi madness.
 From Wasabi ice cream to Wasabi flavored crackers, nothing was spared.
 It was almost the same situation in Obuse just that everything was replaced with Chestnuts instead.
 But I ain’t complaining cause they all tasted OISHIIII~

-Called as the ‘Home of the Winds’, the islands of Batanes would have to be my favorite destination of all!
-Now, this may come off as a bit of a biased opinion since this is my hometown, but after traveling through various places around the world for over 2 years… I still find the beauty of Batanes as unrivalled.
+What are Aileen of I am Aileen‘s thoughts?
+Called as the ‘Home of the Winds,’ the islands of Batanes would have to be my favorite destination of all!
+Now, this may come off as a bit of a biased opinion since this is my hometown, but after traveling through various places around the world for over 2 years… I still find the beauty of Batanes as unrivaled.
 Even if it weren’t my hometown in the first place, I bet that I would have still declared this as my favorite place.

 Though apart from its amazing landscapes, another reason as to why I love Batanes the most is because of its people.
 I swear to you that you will find the warmest, kindest, and friendliest individuals in your life here.
 You’ll see it for yourself when you set foot in this northern paradise!

-History, History and History all around.
-Hampi – a UNESCO heritage site, a ghost town in South India and the ertswhile thriving capital of the Vijayanagara Kingdom in the 16th Century.
+What are Ami of Thrilling Travel‘s thoughts?
+History, History, and History all around.
+Hampi, India – a UNESCO heritage site, a ghost town in South India, and the erstwhile thriving capital of the Vijayanagara Kingdom in the 16th Century.
 If there is any city or place that I could compare it to, it would be Rome.
 Quite like Rome, whether you head right or left, all you will see are amazing buildings and treasures of the past.
 Each monument has some amazing facet to it.

-The chariot temple, the Hawa mahal and the Virupaksha temple are examples of exemplary artistry that prevailed during these times.
+The chariot temple, the Hawa Mahal, and the Virupaksha temple are examples of exemplary artistry that prevailed during these times.
 I felt like an explorer as I discovered the underground temples and passages, along with their secret meeting rooms – all still open for the public to explore and re-discover.
-Walking through the Queen’s bath and her zenana, gives you a sense of how lavish was the lifestyle of the royalty.
+Walking through the Queen’s bath and her zenana gives you a sense of how lavish was the lifestyle of the royalty.

 Hampi is great for foodies too.
-You get a variety of food options – from Israeli to Indian, Chinese and more – all along the banks of the River Tungabhadra that flows through Hampi.
+You get a variety of food options – from Israeli to Indian, Chinese, and more – all along the banks of the River Tungabhadra that flows through Hampi.
 And after you have added those calories on, you can opt for long trekking trails to explore the ruins of Hampi or cycle your way through them, trying to imagine what it would have been in its glory days.

 George Town, Malaysia

 When I was in Penang, it felt like I gained so much because I was constantly eating.
 It’s hard to get tired of Georgetown cuisine because of how varied and appetizing it is.
-Don’t leave Penang without having your fill of Char Kway Teow, Wan Tan Mee, Lok Lok, Chicken Rice, Nasi Kandar, Curry Mee and Ais Kacang.
+Don’t leave Penang without having your fill of Char Kway Teow, Wan Tan Mee, Lok Lok, Chicken Rice, Nasi Kandar, Curry Mee, and Ais Kacang.